Upcoming events this week - EasternEye

 Where: Theatre Peckham, 221 Havil Street, London SE5 7SB

-What: Stage adaptation of Manjeet Mann’s powerful award-winning winning novel of a young girl, who finds strength to final break free from her claustrophobic and abusive home life, embarks on another UK tour.
+What: Stage adaptation of Manjeet Mann’s powerful award-winning winning novel of a young girl, who finds strength to finally break free from her claustrophobic and abusive home life, embarks on another UK tour.

 www.theatrepeckham.co.uk